Written by AskTheLawyers.com™

 Once an IRS debt becomes a tax lien on a piece of property, it changes from being an unsecured loan to a secured loan.
 This has the effect of making the lien non-dischargeable in bankruptcy.
 However, you may be able to stop foreclosure from the tax lien by filing Chapter 7 or Chapter 13.
 Most bankruptcy attorneys offer free consultations to review your debt situation and offer you options.

-• Irrevocable trusts – Trusts involve the owner of an estate setting aside funds to reserve for beneficiaries.
+- Irrevocable trusts.
+Trusts involve the owner of an estate setting aside funds to reserve for beneficiaries.
 Most importantly, money in a trust is not taxable.
 However, the owner of the trust usually is unable to access the funds.
-Certain trusts may allow benefits to be paid out to beneficiaries when the owner dies or they may allow a spouse or other person to access the funds.
+Certain trusts may allow benefits to be paid out to beneficiaries when the owner dies or they may allow a spouse to access the funds.

-• Lifetime gifts– Another way for estate owners to limit estate taxes is to be generous and give funds to future beneficiaries before passing away.
+- Lifetime gifts.
 Anyone may give gifts worth up to $14,000 annually before gift tax liability would apply.
 Those seeking to lighten their estates can avoid the gift tax altogether by paying for another person’s medical bills or college tuition directly.